woltapp/engineering-summer-intern-2023/README.md

   * Example 1: If the delivery distance is 1499 meters, the delivery fee is: 2€ base fee + 1€ for the additional 500 m => 3€
   * Example 2: If the delivery distance is 1500 meters, the delivery fee is: 2€ base fee + 1€ for the additional 500 m => 3€
   * Example 3: If the delivery distance is 1501 meters, the delivery fee is: 2€ base fee + 1€ for the first 500 m + 1€ for the second 500 m => 4€
-* If the number of items is five or more, an additional 50 cent surcharge is added for each item above five.
+* If the number of items is five or more, an additional 50 cent surcharge is added for each item above and including the fifth item.
 An extra "bulk" fee applies for more than 12 items of 1,20€
   * Example 1: If the number of items is 4, no extra surcharge
   * Example 2: If the number of items is 5, 50 cents surcharge is added
   * Example 3: If the number of items is 10, 3€ surcharge (6 x 50 cents) is added